thaunghtike-share/thaunghtike-share.github.io/_posts/2022-01-10-terraform-functions.md

 > lookup({a="ay", b="bee"}, "c", "what?")
 what?
 ```
----
-**NOTE**

-Terraform does not allow you to create your own functions, so you’re bound to using what is provided by default.
+**NOTE Terraform does not allow you to create your own functions, so you’re bound to using what is provided by default.
----
+**